nick1jesky/nick1jesky/README.md

 I'm afraid that `Go`, despite its potential, will remain the language for writing CRUDs.
 `Python` is obsolete, and its supposedly simple syntax is becoming a problem.

 * I believe to work with Palantir, Anduril, SpaceX, ICEYE, etc. Becouse...
-It's COOL imho.
+It's C00L imho.
 High-tech, power, Brave New World, PayPal Mafia...

+* 0ne day I will finish one of my interesting projects related to prediction and analysis of real-time data

 ---